jetperch/jls/README.md

 - Unable to correlate sample times with UTC:
   [55](https://github.com/jetperch/pyjoulescope_ui/issues/55).

-The JLS v2 file format will address all of these issues, dramatically improve performance, and add new capabilities, such as signal compression.
+The JLS v2 file format addressed all of these issues, dramatically improved performance, and added new capabilities, such as signal compression.

 ## How?